 The operating entity should be advised of all permit requirements and financial responsibilities associated with the environmental preserve areas which remain in effect during the operation phase of the project.
 It is wise to develop an overall management plan for the preserve areas in the same manner as plans are developed for the maintenance of any common grounds or landscaped areas.
-Preserve area management plans should specify the responsible entity for implementing the management plan and list all management and maintenance requirements of the operating entity and become a part of any property owner's association documents.
+Preserve area management plans should specify the responsible entity for implementing the management plan and list all management and maintenance requirements of the environmental preserve areas.
+These requirements should be clearly spelled out for the operating entity and become a part of any property owner's association documents.
 A management plan that is properly implemented will help ensure that the project stays in compliance with the permit and special conditions, and help to prevent future problems due to a lack of understanding of the operating entity's responsibilities.